tmhglnd/mercury/docs/08-troubleshooting.md

 ## I hear an Alert sound when I execute the code

 Most Mac users will hear an Alert sound when they hit keycommands that the operation system does not recognize.
-You can disable this the Alert Volume in `System Preferences > Sounds`
+You can disable the Alert Volume in `System Preferences > Sounds > Sound Effects`.

 ## My CPU usage is very high